 4. Complete the mandatory pre-departure health and safety orientation as instructed by the GPS Alliance.

 5. Enroll in the Smart Traveler Enrollment Program (STEP).

-All residents traveling internationally are required to send an email of any length every 1-2 weeks to the Global Health Chief Resident.
+All residents traveling internationally are required to send an email of any length every 1-2 weeks to the Global Medicine Chief Resident.
 Pictures are welcomed.
-This information will be posted to the Blog on the G+ Community Page.
+This information may be shared on the Global Medicine Facebook page.